idealo/deckard/README.md

 # Deckard
 ## Declarative Kafka Resource Definitions

+This library provides an easy solution to write messages to Kafka in a purely declarative and transparent manner.
+It lets you write Kafka messages without having to worry much about complicated configurations.

 The Deckard library enables you to easily create Kafka producers by just declaring interfaces like this:

 ````java